 First, talk to the company about which type of paste is needed.
 Or start with looking only at paper-based or non-woven wallpapers that can be applied with the least toxic cellulose or starch paste.

-Personally I would stick to light to medium weight paper-backed wallpaper that is not coated with vinyl.
-These wallpapers are breathable, less toxic than other options, and can be hung with a simple paste.
+Personally, I would stick to light to medium weight paper-backed wallpaper that is not coated with vinyl.
+These wallpapers are breathable, less toxic than other options, and can be hung with a simple non-toxic paste below.
 Just check with the company to be sure.
 Many non-woven wallpapers can also be applied with the basic paste.

 If you would like to go with a wall covering that needs a stronger adhesive.
 I would talk to the brand about the options and test them for your own tolerability if you are sensitive to chemicals.

 Made of methylcellulose or starch these work for light to heavy paper-based wallpapers.
 They are totally benign.